cpt-waffle/lhl-lectures/w10d02-Feature-Testing-Rspec/capybara_sample_tests.md

     expect(page).to have_text("Toyota Prius Extended Cab Pickup XL") end

+  scenario 'page has a prius on the page listing' do
+    visit cars_path
+    save_screenshot('test_3a.png')
+    expect(page).to have_text 'Prius'
+  end

   scenario "pick a car and show more info" do
     visit cars_path
     save_screenshot("pick_car1.png")